machuchesteven/fyp/ReadME.md

 ## License

-This project is licensed under the [MIT License](LICENSE.txt).
-You are free to modify, distribute, and use the code within the terms specified in the license and the the FYP Policy of the University of Dar es Salaam
+This project is licensed under the FYP Policy of the University of Dar es Salaam